 However, despite being a US territory, Puerto Ricans living on the island do not have a say in US congressional or presidential elections.
 Puerto Rico has no votes in the Electoral College since it is not a state.
-Residents do, however, vote in presidential primaries and caucuses; Marco Rubio and Hillary Clinton won their respective parties’ primaries there in 2016.
+Residents do, however, vote in presidential primaries and caucuses; In 2020 elections, Joe Biden and Donald Trump won their votes.

 Puerto Rico does have a Resident Commissioner who represents its interests in Washington but does not have any actual voting power in Congress.